SamPurle/PowerProject/docs/_posts/2020-06-11-powerlifting-project.markdown

 For this project I wanted to make use of the [OpenPowerlifting](https://www.openpowerlifting.org/) dataset, for the purposes of Exploratory Data Analysis, rudimentary visualisations, and facilitate comparison between an individual's competitive performance and the wider Powerlifting community.
 Functionality that I have currently implemented includes:

- - **Data Cleaning:** Processing the raw .csv file into a more usable Information
+ - **Data Cleaning:** Processing the raw .csv file into a more usable format
  - **Growth Modelling:** An illustration of how the number of unique competitors has changed over recent years
  - **General Trends:** Plotting trajectories of Total (a metric for absolute strength), Wilks score (a metric for relative strength) and Bodyweight over the course of individuals' competitive careers
  - **Lift Analysis:** Allowing an individual to identify where their individual lifts stand relative to the wider community, both in terms of percentile and variation from the respective means
  - **Competition Classification:** Basic use of a Machine Learning Clustering model to classify competitions into Regional, National, and International meets
- - **Performance Prediction:** Allowing a user to determine their likely placing at an upcoming competition based on historical data, or retroactively assess the standard of competition at a past meets
+ - **Performance Prediction:** Allowing a user to determine their likely placing at an upcoming competition based on historical data, or retroactively assess the standard of competition at a past meet
  - **Lift Dependency:** An investigation as to how athletes' dependence on the different lifts that constitute their Total varies with Bodyweight and Training Age
  - **Lift Correlations:** Visualisation of the inter-dependence of the different lifts